BUSINESS COMPLIANCE

 Broadly speaking compliance refers to a business’ obligations as outlined by a regulatory authority that seeks to manage the economic activity of various entities.
 As businesses grow often times increasingly stringent obligations begin to apply and it is important to develop an enduring relationship with a legal representative who can continue to provide ongoing advice as expansions are undertaken.

-Ramsden Lawyers offers a two-fold approach to achieving compliance.
+At Ramsden Lawyers we offer a two-fold approach to achieving compliance.
 Firstly, we provide advice on how best to achieve compliance in first instance based on your obligations under legislation.
 Secondly, we guide clients who have been found to be non-compliant through the process of achieving compliance.

 The areas that we advise on compliance issues include but are not limited to the following:

-Our Gold Coast business lawyers have the capacity to conduct examinations of your business’ current policies and practices in order to determine whether you would meet your compliance obligations in the event of an audit.
+Our business lawyers located in the Gold Coast, Brisbane, and Sydney can conduct examinations of your business’ current policies and practices to determine whether you would meet your compliance obligations in the event of an audit.
 In the event that our professional opinion is that current operations do not meet the required compliance obligations, we propose steps to undertake to efficiently achieve compliance and provide you with peace of mind.
 Once compliance has been achieved, we also undertake to provide ongoing advice tailored to your unique industry and business.

 The compliance audits we undertake are particularly useful for Gold Coast businesses that are looking to undertake expansions to grow profit margins, engage in a business or asset sale or operate a start-up company.
 Start-up companies in particular are vulnerable to the perils of the business world due to the generally limited cash flow and difficulty of developing viable products at the early stages of growth.
 Without a legitimate and established legal structure, small businesses are vulnerable to adverse action taken by industry competitors or customers.